 Who bought your first cookies?
 And were they a hard sell in a country where pastry reigns?

 In fact, it wasn’t difficult to propose cookies!
-I started completely by feeling, only proposing to owners of restaurants I had a good contact with and whose restaurant would be the right fit for my cookies.
-One restaurant didn’t have many desserts on their menus, for example, and they were enthusiastic to offer something new.
-Some restaurants have asked me to create cookies for them.
+I started completely by feeling, only approaching owners of restaurants I had a good contact with and whose restaurant would be the right fit for my cookies.
+One restaurant didn’t have many desserts on their menu, for example, and they were enthusiastic to offer something new.
+Some restaurants have asked me to create cookies specifically for them.
 A Taiwanese restaurant asked me to create cookies with matcha tea and black sesame, which I’ve since added onto my regular menu.

 From your first batch for sale, how have your delicious, chewy cookies evolved?

-While I’ve been selling my cookies for the last 10 years, my big break came in 2011 when the popular blogger Mai Hua published a video profile of me on her blog www.superbytimai.com.
-Within 3 days of her publishing that video, I had 4,000 people look at my website, and it generated a lot of interest in my cookies.
-More orders came flooding in.
-I had orders for events and for corporate clients like designers Agnes B and Sézane.
+While I’ve been selling my cookies for the last 10 years, my big break came in 2011 when the popular blogger Mai Hua published a video profile of me on her blog.
+Within three days of her publishing that video, I had 4,000 people look at my website, and it generated a lot of interest in my cookies.
+More orders came flooding in, including orders for events and for corporate clients like designers Agnès B and Sézane.

-Your cookies are divided into four intriguing categories: Typic American, Asian Invasion, Les Creatives and French Touch.
+Your cookies are divided into four intriguing categories: Typically American, Asian Invasion, Les Creatives and French Touch.
 What distinguishes these cookies?

 Typic American cookies are your classic American childhood favorites: chocolate chip, oatmeal-raisin, white chocolate macadamia nut, peanut butter, snickerdoodles (cinnamon and sugar).
 With Asian Invasion I’ve blended Asian ingredients, like Matcha tea, Taiwanese black sesame powder, Thai chili pepper, and ginger with basic cookie bases.
 Les Creatives are exactly that: my own inventions, including the mojito and super Goji cookies, plus a couple of gluten-free options and even organic doggy treats.
 French Touch includes such French classic flavors as caramel au beurre sale, pistachio, and Carambar.